Orsay Museum Tickets Overview

 Little Dancer of Fourteen Years

-The Little Dancer of Fourteen Years is the only sculptural work of Edgar Degas with which he attempted to draw attention to the plight of working-class people in the nineteenth century.
+The Little Dancer of Fourteen Years at Orsay museum is the only sculptural work of Edgar Degas with which he attempted to draw attention to the plight of working-class people in the nineteenth century.
 Following his death, his wax statue of Marie Van Goethem, a little girl studying ballet at the Paris Opera Ballet dance school, was reproduced in bronze.
 Although the sculpture was not well accepted by critics at the time, it is now considered one of the most famous pieces of bronze art.

 Bal du Moulin de la Galette, Renoir